This training will take approximately 15 - 30 minutes. At the end

 of each chapter, there will be a question or two.
 Answer each

-question until you get the right answer.
+question until you get the correct answer.
 If your first attempt is

-unsuccessful, please try again until you get the right answer.
+unsuccessful, please try again until you get the correct answer.

 “The nonpolitical rights of a citizen; the rights of personal liberty

 guaranteed to U.S. citizens by the 13th & 14th Amendments to

 the U.S. Constitution and by acts of Congress.”

 In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity.